Productive Disagreement with Buster Benson

 - Experiment: "What small test could teach us which strategy is more useful?"

 This sequence moves from heart to hands without dismissing the heart.
-The value stays visible, but the conversation becomes less about moral dominance and more about what actually helps.
+The value stays visible.
+The conversation shifts toward what actually helps.

 Key takeaways